DenisKozarezov/Demo-Hollow-Knight-ECS/README.md

 ## Project Status

-At the moment, the project is under development and is regularly being updated.
+At the moment, the project is under development.